ritwizsinha/Atlan-challenge/README.md

   - /upload/stop  : Stops the upload of 'test.csv'
   - /export/start : Starts export from the server
   - /export/stop  : Stops the export from the server

+## Running

+To run this locally
+docker and docker-compose is required
+1. docker-compose up